BobGerman/teams-dev-samples/samples/tab-create-react-app-ts-msal/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project requires Node version 12 or greater
 ## Available Scripts

 In the project directory, you can run: